eclipse-pass/pass-documentation/community/developer-guidelines.md

 # PASS Developer Guidelines

+The PASS Developer Guidelines provide detailed instructions for contributing to the PASS project, covering areas such as communication channels, testing procedures, pull request workflows, and documentation standards.
+It outlines expectations for contributors, the process for reporting issues, and best practices for maintaining code quality and project integrity.

 ## Getting Involved

 * Welcome to the PASS community!
 There are many ways to participate: trying out the PASS software, letting us know about bugs, suggesting documentation updates, or contributing code.
 After you’ve read this guide, if you have questions, please send us a message on our [Google Group](https://groups.google.com/g/pass-general), and we will be in touch shortly!
 * We primarily use Slack to communicate about PASS development.
-To be invited to our Slack workspace please send us a message on our [Google Group](https://groups.google.com/g/pass-general).
+To be invited to our Slack workspace, please send us a message on our [Google Group](https://groups.google.com/g/pass-general).
 * Contributing to the project begins as a [contributor](https://www.eclipse.org/projects/handbook/#contributing-contributors) and may lead to being a [committer](https://www.eclipse.org/projects/handbook/#roles-cm).
-Whether you are a `contributor` or `committer` you will need to sign up for an [Eclipse account](https://accounts.eclipse.org/user/login).
+Whether you are a `contributor` or `committer`, you will need to sign up for an [Eclipse account](https://accounts.eclipse.org/user/login).
     * A `contributor` can add to and improve PASS by creating issues and submitting pull requests.
 You’ll find more information about both of these tasks below.
     * A `committer` is an individual who once was a `contributor`, but made significant contributions and was elected by the core team to become a `committer`.
 They can work directly in the repositories, create and close issues, and merge pull requests.